stallman-j/ekonomR/vignettes/raster-extraction-workflow.md

 # Bonus: Extract to buffered centroids

-As a bonus, suppose we instead want to extract to the buffered centroids of the polygons, rather than over the entire polygons.
+Suppose we instead want to extract to the buffered centroids of the polygons, rather than over the entire polygons.
 Here's what would change.

+## Get centroids and buffers

 First, get the centroids of the polygons, the buffers, and show what that looks like.
+Because we're in the equal-area CRS, buffers here are in meters.
+(You should be able to figure out what those units are using code from somewhere in this vignette.)

 ``` r